 *All trips are tentative and subject to faculty confirmation, academic scheduling, and UC risk management approval.

 Participation in this course is restricted to Evening & Weekend students enrolled at Haas.
-Starting in 2015, Summer trips will be open to first-year students.
+Due to Core Course scheduling, only Summer trips are open to first-year students.
 Selection is based on seniority and randomized within the class.
-Please check your availability for the trips prior to signing up as any changes after selection may result in a bid penalty and may adversly affect trip planning and rosters.
+Please check your availability for the trips prior to signing up as any changes after selection may result in fees and adversly affect trip planning and rosters.

 We highly recommend students to attend the faculty information session to learn about the trip.
 If you are unable to attend, powerpoint slides will be provided.
 You can also reach out to the faculty for more information.
 SIB sign-ups will occur during a 3-day period on OLR.
 You must indicate your interest on OLR to be considered for an SIB trip.
 Please note, that you can take SIB only once during your time at Haas.